The primaries have just begun. But Trump and Biden are already shifting to a November mindset

 Still, for all of Trump's baggage, there were new signs following his New Hampshire victory that his party was accepting the reality of his dominance A new series of elected officials endorsed him, including Texas Sen. John Cornyn, who has publicly disagreed with Trump before and told reporters in May, “We need to come up with an alternative.”

-“I have seen enough," Cornyn wrote on social media Tuesday.
-“To beat Biden, Republicans need to unite around a single candidate, and it’s clear that President Trump is Republican voters’ choice.”
+Cornyn tried to project confidence in Trump as he spoke to reporters on Capitol Hill on Wednesday even as he acknowledged the former president's need to expand his appeal heading into the next phase of the campaign.

+“You can’t win with just your own base,” Cornyn said.
+“But President Biden’s got serious problems.
+I mean, all the polling shows that even Democrats aren’t excited about his candidacy.
+So, I like President Trump’s chances.”

-Associated Press writer Meg Kinnard in Columbia, South Carolina, contributed to this report.
+Associated Press writers Meg Kinnard in Columbia, South Carolina and Seung Min Kim, Zeke Miller and Stephen Groves in Washington contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.